marakim/git-worktree-helpers/README.md

 ### Creating New Worktrees

-If a pressing change requires a hotfix, you can create a new `hotfix` worktree by going to the repository root and running:
+If a pressing change requires a hotfix, you can create a new `hotfix` worktree in the repository root with:

 ```powershell
 git worktree add -b urgent-bugfix hotfix main
 ```

-This creates a new branch `urgent-bugfix` and a new `hotfix` worktree for that branch based off `main` without disturbing your other worktrees.
+This creates a new `urgent-bugfix` branch in the new `hotfix` worktree based off the `main` branch without disturbing your other worktrees.

 For more information on worktrees, see the documentation for [git-worktree](https://git-scm.com/docs/git-worktree).